MCPHub LabRegistryjgravelle/jdatamunch-mcp

 • analysts, finance, ops, and consultants working with large spreadsheets

-• AI agents that answer questions about CSV or Excel data
+• AI agents that answer questions about CSV, Excel, Parquet, or JSONL data

 • anyone paying token costs to load files they query repeatedly